seL4/docs/BenchmarkingGuide.md

 ## In kernel log-buffer

-An in-kernel log buffer can be provided by the user when `CONFIG_ENABLE_BENCHARMKS` is set with the system call `seL4_BenchmarkSetLogBuffer`.
+An in-kernel log buffer can be provided by the user when the `KernelBenchmarks` CMake config option is set to `track_kernel_entries` or `tracepoints` with the system call `seL4_BenchmarkSetLogBuffer`.
 Users must provide a large frame capability for the kernel to use as a log buffer.
 This is mapped write-through to avoid impacting the caches, assuming that the kernel only writes to the log buffer and doesn't read to it during benchmarking.
 Once a benchmark is complete, data can be read out at user level.

 We provide several benchmarking tools that use the log buffer (trace points and kernel entry tracking).